VocabHunter/VocabHunter/package/PACKAGING.md

 gradlew clean createBundle
 ~~~

+By default, the Mac build will sign the created bundle using your Apple Developer ID.
+If you want to skip this, pass `-Punsigned` to the Gradle command.

 You will find the created installable bundle in the directory `package/build/bundle`.

 ## Using the Java Packager with JDK 11